pulumi/pulumi-kubernetes-operator/docs/stacks.md

-ConfigLiteralRef refers to a literal config value.
+Literal refers to a literal config value.
 It could be both a single or a structured (in YAML format) ones.

 <table>
     <thead>